ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 The is a release when a change needs to be made between standard releases; i.e. a standard release is inappropriate because it includes lots of code which has not been through a code freeze and test.

-1. Start a branch from the tag for the released version
 1. Follow all Pre Testing steps above except:
+    * For step 4 (creating the release branch) instead of creating from master create it from the latest release tag
     * Update GUI Java JRE
     * Finding the most significant change
     * Updating the MySQL and Java being deployed